alexeiskachykhin/fxaudio/README.md

 ### Popular Guitar FX out of the box

 FXAudio ships with set of popular Guitar FX units.
-With dozen lines of code you can setup decent chain of FX.
+With dozen lines of code you can hook up your guitar to decent chain of FX.

 ```javascript
 const sourceUnit = new FXAudio.LiveInputSourceUnit(context);